Last Updated on August 30, 2023 by Christine Kaaloa

 You are welcome to use your preferred travel insurance company if it covers Pakistan.
 Most credit card travel insurance policies, tend to be basic, so you will need to call and ask your credit card company about their policy.

 You can also use this recommended trip insurance finder tool to do your own policy comparison according to your budget.
+I use World Nomads for all my international trips which entail adventure activities.
+They cover adventure activities and destinations that many other trip insurances do not.

 Will there be downtime on this tour?